syncfusion-content/maui-docs/MAUI/DateTime-Slider/events-and-commands.md

 ---
 layout: post
 title: Events and Commands in.NET MAUI Slider control | Syncfusion
-description: Learn here all about adding and customizing through events and commands of Syncfusion .NET MAUI Slider (SfSlider) control and more.
+description: Learn here all about adding and customizing through events and commands of Syncfusion .NET MAUI Slider (SfDateTimeSlider) control and more.
 platform: maui
-control: SfSlider
+control: SfDateTimeSlider
 documentation: ug
 ---

-# Events and Commands in .NET MAUI Slider (SfSlider)
+# Events and Commands in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains about how to add the events and commands for slider.
+This section explains about how to add the events and commands for date-time slider.

 ## Events